ID: h-1fe4ba9b

 specific metabolic inhibition using cell-type-specific delivery systems 2.
 Measure microglial viability and essential functions during forced metabolic reprogramming 3.
 Compare effects in different brain regions with varying baseline metabolic demands

-Falsified by: Failure of: specific metabolic inhibition using cell-type-specific delivery systems 2.
+Falsification: Failure of: specific metabolic inhibition using cell-type-specific delivery systems 2.
 Measure microglial viability and essential functions during forced metabolic reprogramming 3.
-Compare effects in different br
+Compare effects in

 term opsin expression in neuroinflammatory conditions 3.
 Compare localized vs distributed optogenetic control for preventing synaptic loss 4.
 Assess whether benefits persist when light stimulation is discontinued